Local food terms

 Huevos Volteados - Eggs "over easy"

-Migas - Scrambled eggs with crispy totopos and possibly bacon mixed in.
+Migas - Scrambled eggs with crispy totopos and usually crumbled bacon mixed in.
 Mmmm.

 Molletes - Bolillo or baguette sliced, spread with frijoles, topped with cheese, and broiled